UPPMAX/UPPMAX-documentation/docs/naiss/cosmos_file_transfer_using_scp.md

   - data transfer
   - file transfer
   - scp
+  - SCP
   - COSMOS
 ---

 # Data transfer to/from COSMOS using scp

-???- question "Why is this page at UPPMAX?"
+???- question "Why is this page at LUNARC?"

     It is the intention that this guide is moved to the LUNARC documentation.
     However, it has not been suggested to be added to their documentaton